Top 5 ways to start a plant based diet

 Also there are lots of documentaries such as 'What the Health' 'Gamechangers' and 'forks over knives' that help people see the world of plant based diets.

 Just googling 'the benefits of aubergine' for example, you'll see that all plant based foods have different benefits that people are likely missing out on.
-For more food benefits check out my vegan top trumps, 54 cards with lots of nutritional benefits on!
+For more food benefits check out my own benefits of a plant based diet and my vegan top trumps card game, 54 cards with lots of nutritional benefits on!

-4 - Make it a habit & plan meals
+4 - Make it a healthy habit & plan plant based meals

 It takes about 21 days to form a new habit.
 Try eating new plant based foods and if you're confident go vegan for 21 days and keep track of it.
 I write a meal list every week before going shopping, so I know what vegan meals I am roughly having every week.
 Don't be too hard on yourself at first, give yourself a cheat meal, after all there are also plenty of vegan junk foods about, but at least they are cruelty free and will still be better for you!

-Here's a great vegan resource to help you try it for a month...
+Here's a great vegan resource to help you try a plant based diet for a month...

 5 - Join the plant based community

 There are great online plant based communities, facebook groups on transitioning to a plant based diet, many more websites and thousands if not millions of enthusiasts on instagram.
-Check out my profile @Plantbasedcards.
+Check out my profile @Plantbasedcards and also join my Plant Based Veg Club Group on facebook, full of fun facts, vegan recipes and cute art.
 People are so helpful and being part of this community, only helps you become even more selfless and you get to meet more like minded, friendly people.